djukanovicmiloje/my-shows/README.md

 # My Shows

-A singe page application, that displays data about TV shows from https://api.tvmaze.com .
+A responsive singe page application, that displays data about TV shows from https://api.tvmaze.com .
 Shows can be searched, and filterd by genre, popularity.
-Every shows summary and cast list can be displayed.
+Every show's summary and cast list can be displayed.

 ## Technologies
 Project was created with:
-* react
+* react 16.12
-* react-router
+* react-router 5.1
+Bundeled using:
+* webpack 4.41

 ## Setup
 To run this project, install it locally using npm: